jc429/276game/readme.txt

 DR. WADDLE'S TOTALLY NOT SMASH BROS FIGHTING SIMULATOR 2015 *All graphics not mine.
 Except that sexy sexy HUD*

+WARNING: I funked up real good and compiled my project as C++ code.
+It compiles fine if you make it a C++ project, but as you could imagine making it a C project produces over 100 errors.
+I'll fix this ASAP.

 Controls:

 Space - Pause